Cloudilicious/panacea/README.md

 * Ability to search/filter pharmacies by suburb
 * Display of Google map based on address
 * Incorporating payment for pharmacy profile creation
 * Creating an app with a look and feel that, while simple, is consistent and largely in keeping with my visual style
 * Creating an app that again, while simple, has some semblance of logical workflow for the user
-* Attending class in order to collaborate with fellow students - feeling grateful for the time and knowledge offered by others, as well as a sense of achievement when being the one that is able to provide help
+* Attending class throughout the project weeks in order to collaborate with fellow students - feeling grateful for the time and knowledge offered by others, as well as a sense of achievement when being the one that was able to provide help

 ### Challenges